Craving Something Salty? These 20 Nutrient-Dense Snacks Will Satisfy

 Similar to pickles, sauerkraut (a fermented cabbage) also contains gut-friendly probiotics and prebiotic fibers.
-Along with supporting a healthy microbiome, studies have shown that probiotics may lower blood pressure and improve blood sugar.
-"For these reasons and because sauerkraut contains fiber, it can also support heart health," registered dietitian Abby Cannon, J.D., R.D., CDN, previously told mbg.
+Along with supporting a healthy microbiome, studies have shown that probiotics may lower blood pressure1 and improve blood sugar2.
+"For these reasons and because sauerkraut contains fiber3, it can also support heart health," registered dietitian Abby Cannon, J.D., R.D., CDN, previously told mbg.

 If you're a meat-eater, beef or bison jerky is a great protein-packed option.
 "It is a convenient on-the-go snack that is made with real food," Davar tells mbg.
 Try to look for grass-fed, organic, or regeneratively raised meat—like these options from Epic Provisions or Roam Free.

 Though it can get a bad rap, when sustainably sourced and eaten in moderation, red meat is a healthy source of zinc, iron, and vitamin B12.